 Hapag-Lloyd is the winner of ZEMBA's inaugural tender process.
 In 2025 and 2026, Hapag-Lloyd will deploy over 1 billion million twenty-foot equivalent units (TEU)-miles using exclusively waste-based biomethane, resulting in at least 82,000 metric tonnes CO2e emissions avoided.
-This fuel will be delivered through the European gas grid on a mass balance basis compliant with the European Union's Renewable Energy Directive II and is expected to reach a reduction in CO2e emissions over low-sulfur fuel oil (LSFO) in the low to mid 90's.
+This fuel will be delivered through the European gas grid on a mass balance basis compliant with the European Union's Renewable Energy Directive II and is expected to reach a 93.5% reduction in CO2e emissions over low-sulfur fuel oil (LSFO).